Bharath-Parthipan/FSD-Tasks/README.md

 2. Use the rest contries'API URL -> https://restcountries.com/v3.1/all and display all the country flags in the console.

 3. Use the same rest countries and print all countries name, regions, sub_regions, and populations.

+## Day4-Task
+1. Do the below programs in anonymous function & IFFE <br>
+     a.
+Print odd numbers in an array<br>
+     b. convert all string to title case in string array<br>
+     c. sum of all numbers in an array<br>
+     d.
+Return all the prime numbers in an array<br>
+     e.
+Return all the palindromes in an array<br>
+     f.
+Return median of two sorted array of the same size<br>
+     g.
+Remove duplicates from an array<br>
+     h.
+Rotate an array by k times

+2. Do the below programs in arrow function <br>
+     a.
+Print odd numbers in an array<br>
+     b. convert all string to title case in string array<br>
+     c. sum of all numbers in an array<br>
+     d.
+Return all the prime numbers in an array<br>
+     e.
+Return all the palindromes in an array